ishani1124/FrontendBootcamp/README.md

 # FrontendBootcamp
-A Startup Website made using HTML, CSS and Bootstrap
+A dummy startup Website made using HTML, CSS and Bootstrap